MicrosoftLearning/mslearn-fabric/Instructions/Labs/20-work-with-database.md

 > **Further Information**: See [What is Microsoft Fabric?](https://learn.microsoft.com/fabric/get-started/microsoft-fabric-overview) in the Microsoft Fabric documentation to learn more about other components available in the platform.

-In this exercise, you have created, imported external data, queried, and secured data in a SQL database in Microsoft Fabric.
+In this exercise, you have created, queried, and secured data in a SQL database in Microsoft Fabric.

 ## Clean up resources